 |So, the Cubs failed to fulfill the prophecy of Back to the Future Part II and did not, in fact, sweep the Miami Gators in 5 games to win the 2015 World Series.
 That's fine; they certainly exceeded my expectations:|

 The Cubs closed the regular season by winning 8 straight.
 They went on the road to a hostile PNC Park in Pittsburgh and managed to shut out a very good Pirates team, who had the 2nd-best record in baseball.
-They went on to face the Cardinals in the NLDS and, although they suffering from a litany of injuries, still possessed the best record in baseball and were, in fact, the only team to win more than 100 games.
-Somehow, the Cubs managed to take 3 straight after dropping the first game in that series, and completed just the four post-season series win in Cubs history.
+They went on to face the Cardinals in the NLDS and, although suffering from a litany of injuries, still possessed the best record in baseball and were, in fact, the only team to win more than 100 games.
+Somehow, the Cubs managed to take 3 straight after dropping the first game in that series, and completed just the fourth post-season series win in Cubs history.
 Perhaps more importantly, they clinched their first postseason series win at Wrigley Field ever.

 Then there were the Mets.
 I NEVER expected the Cubs to get swept by the Mets.